-Workers have the freedom to choose the AFP they want to be affiliated to, and can transfer their funds freely among them.
-When they retire they can choose to buy an annuity, or to withdraw their funds according to a predetermined (actuarially fair) plan.
-The system also has survivor's benefits (term life insurance) and a disability program funded with an additional insurance premium.
-A detailed and modern regulatory framework -- enforced by an institution especially created for this purpose, the Superintendency of AFPs -- regulates investment portfolios, ensures free determination of fees and commissions and free entry into the industry.
-The Superintendency of AFPs established from the first day very precise norms to secure the diversification and transparency of AFP investments (see table 2 for a list of key legal requirements for operating an AFP).
+Workers have the freedom to choose the AFP with which they want to be affiliated and can transfer their funds freely among AFPs.
+When they retire, they can choose to buy an annuity or to withdraw their funds according to a predetermined (actuarially fair) plan.
+The system also has survivors' benefits (term life insurance) and a disability program funded with an additional insurance premium.
+A detailed and modern regulatory framework-enforced by an institution especially created for this purpose, the Superintendency of AFPs-regulates investment portfolios and ensures free determination of fees and commissions and free entry into the industry.
+The Superintendency of AFPs established from the first day very precise norms to secure the diversification and transparency of AFP investments (for a list of key legal requirements for operating an AFP, see table 1.2).